 They then further explored this finding in a second study, also involving cross-country skiers (5).
 Again, intervals executed with either a fast start or with varied speed yielded longer time above 90% of VO2 max during workouts when compared to traditional constant pace intervals.
 Interestingly, athletes did not perceive the fast-start or varied pace intervals as harder than the constant pace interval.

 Varied intensity intervals is no new invention in the exercise science community.
 For instance, back in 2015 Zadow et al demonstrate increased time at above 85% of VO2 max with a 15 second all-out start during 3 minute intervals (6).

 Furthermore, cyclists have been using so-called “under/over” intervals for ages.

-Still, these two recent studies solidify the argument for considering the use of varied intensity during high intensity interval training.
-They also shed new light on potential mechanisms involved.
+Collectively, these present an interesting argument for considering the use of varied intensity during high intensity interval training.

 How might it work, and do you actually get better?

 The authors of the Bossi study discuss several mechanisms that may in part explain the increased time at high VO2 with varied intensity intervals.